z-fitch/m0_be_conditionals/code_challenges/README.md

 - If the user either has a good record or is over 25 years old, they should pay full price
 - If the user is not over 25 and has a bad driving record, they need to have someone else sign for the rental

+if good_driving_record == true && age >= 25
+ puts "They should get a discount on the car rental" elsif good_driving_record == true || age >= 25
+    puts "They should pay full price" else
+    puts "They need someone else to sign for the rental" end

 ## Spicy

 Write a Ruby program that prints out a String or Integer: The printed value will depend on the value of an Integer.
 If the Integer is a multiple of 3, print "Fizz".
 If the Integer is a multiple of 5, print "Buzz".
 If the Integer is a multiple of both 3 and 5, print "FizzBuzz".
 If the Integer is not a multiple of either, print the Integer itself.